idia640/presentations/week01/PITCHME.md

 # Introduction
-## August 28, 2017
+## August 28, 2018

 ---
 ## Outline for today

- 1. **Introductions**
+ 1. Introductions

- 2. Overview
+ 2. What is this course about?

- 3. Introduction to HCI
+ 3. What is HCI?

- 4. This course
+ 4. Persuasive design

  5. Slack, GitHub

- 6. Next Week
+ 6. Next week

 ---
 # Introductions